The 14th of February is Valentine’s Day – a working holiday, which is celebrated worldwide.

 With all these benefits to humans and an incredible taste, why shouldn’t you give chocolate to someone you hold near and dear to you this Valentine?

-Interestingly, there is a tradition in China, Japan, South Korea and Taiwan, known as White Day.
-On the 14th February, women give men their gifts.
-On the 14th March the men then give their gifts, usually, white chocolate chip cookies, jewellery, white chocolate, white lingerie and marshmallows.
+On March 14th the men then give their gifts, usually, white chocolate chip cookies, jewelry, white chocolate, white lingerie, and marshmallows.

 A general rule states that the return gift should be double, or triple the cost of the Valentine gift.